-The plane is used for studying large African carnivores and their prey in the savannah of northern Botswana.
+The modified aircraft was originally built for studying large African carnivores and their prey in the savannah of northern Botswana.
 We have developed new ways of recording the detailed movements of these animals without disturbing them using our wildlife tracking collars.
 From the air, we can film hunts using high speed video cameras which 'lock on' to the collars, thus capturing in detail the manoeuvring of the hunt that would be impossible using a hand held camera or from the ground.
 Find out more about the LOCATE project.

 Our subject animals are wild and free-ranging, meaning that they move and are distributed over a massive study area.
 Our plane saves us driving all over the savannah to locate and get close enough to the animals to download collar data, and benefits them as well because we can fly within 200-300 metres of them to pick up biomechanics data and upload new collar firmware without interfering in their natural behaviour.